Hoogkamer/WIFI-Radio-ESP32-V2/USER_MANUAL.md

 # WIFI Radio ESP32 - User Manual

-Welcome to your new WIFI Radio!
+Welcome to your WIFI Radio!
 This guide will help you set up and operate your device.

 ---